Pavlo Hai-Nyzhnyk: Career

-Hai-Nyzhnyk worked at M.S.Hrushevsky Institute of Ukrainian archaeography and fontology of National Academy of Sciences of Ukraine (Kyiv), Research Financial Institute at Ministry of Finance of Ukraine (Kyiv), Ukrainian Research Institute of the archives and documents sources (Kyiv), Institute of society transformation (Kyiv), Krivuy Rig State Pedagogical University (Kryvuy Rig), National Academy of Government Tax Service of Ukraine (Kyiv), I.F.Kuras Institute of Political and Ethnic Studies fontology of National Academy of Sciences of Ukraine (Kyiv).
+Hai-Nyzhnyk has worked at the Hrushevsky Institute of Ukrainian Archaeography and Source Studies, the Research Financial Institute of the Ministry of Finance of Ukraine, the Ukrainian Research Institute of Archival Affairs and Records Management, the Institute of Social Transformation, Kryvyi Rih State Pedagogical University, the National Academy of the State Tax Service of Ukraine, and the I. F. Kuras Institute of Political and Ethnic Studies of the National Academy of Sciences of Ukraine, where he was a senior research fellow.
+He later headed the Department of Historical Studies at the Research Institute of Ukrainian Studies in Kyiv and became the institute's deputy director.